psychopy/workshops/source/3days/coding/index.rst

 If I push these changes to pavlovia, you can see the changes we make to the task throughout task creation...

-Improvements...
+Improvements
 -----------------

 There are a few problems with this version, that we could definitely improve on.
 Currently:

 - a very fast response gets ignored because we only start looking at the keyboard after the probe has gone
 - we should time our stimulus presentations by number of frames, for brief stimuli, not by a clock
 - we don't have any practice trials (to learn that the cue is 'informative')
 - our code is not very 'modular'
 - but it does work and took less than 100 lines!

 Summary
 ----------------

 Hopefully you've learned how to:
-    - present stimuli
+- create and present stimuli
-        - create them
-        - set params as needed
-        - draw each time you need to (or set autodraw to True)
-        - update the window with `win.flip()`
-    - control trials using the `TrialHandler`
 - set timings
 - receive responses from a keyboard
 - save data in various formats

 .. nextslide::